 What does rushing a fraternity

-Rush season is a chance to get to know a fraternity and the brothers.
-We will have several rush events where potential members may come out, have a good time, and mingle with brothers and other future members.
-It is a chance to decide if this fraternity would be a good fit for you.
+The Rush season is a chance to get to know a fraternity and the brothers.
+During this time we will have several rush events where potential new members may come out, have a good time, and mingle with brothers and other future members.

 When does rush start?